aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 of the promolecular density, with `n1.i`, `n2.i`, `n3.i` points in each direction.
 Alternatively, the size of grid field `id.s` can be used with the SIZEOF keyword.
-Similarly, CORE creates a grid using only the core densities, as specified by the ZPSPs of the atoms.
+Similarly, CORE creates a grid using only the core densities, as specified by the number of valence electrons (ZPSP) of the atoms, with the same syntax as the `ZPSP` option to LOAD (`q1.r` is the number of valence electrons of atom `at1.s`).
+In this case, the use of ZPSP is mandatory.
 If a fragment of the crystal is passed as an xyz file to any of those keywords (with the optional FRAGMENT keyword), then only the atoms in the fragment contribute to the sum of atomic (or core) densities.

 The LAP, GRAD, POT, CLM, and RESAMPLE keywords of LOAD AS apply only to specific types of fields: